- Free delivery over £40

 - Mineral supplements such as calcium, iron and magnesium

-- Polymeric phosphate binder such as sevelamer and lanthanum carbonate
+- Polymeric phosphate binders such as sevelamer and lanthanum carbonate

 If you must take any of these medications then it is advised that you wait at least 2 hours before or after taking Ciprofloxacin.